Group 4 (motorsport): Sports car racing

-In 1966 and 1967 the Group 4 Sports Cars played a supporting role to the Group 6 prototypes.
-While prototypes like the 7.0L Ford GT40 Mk II and the Mk IV raced for outright victories, the 4.7L GT40 Mk I entries were competing for Group 4 class wins.
-Indeed, competitors in the two categories were competing for two different championships, the Group 6 cars for the International Championship for Sports-Prototypes and the Group 4 cars for the International Championship for Sports Cars.
+In 1966 and 1967, the Group 4 Sports Cars were mostly sold to and entered by privateers to play a supporting role to the Group 6 prototypes.
+While factory-entered prototypes like the 7.0L Ford GT40 Mk.II and Mk.IV raced for outright victories, the 4.7L GT40 Mk I entries were competing for Group 4 class wins.
+Indeed, competitors in the two categories were competing for two different championships, with similar looking cars, the Group 6 cars for the International Championship for Sports-Prototypes and the Group 4 cars for the International Championship for Sports Cars.

-In 1968, the rules were changed, so that prototypes were limited to 3.0L, but Sports cars of up to 5.0L could still be entered.
+For 1968, the rules were changed, so that prototypes were limited to 3.0L, but sports cars of up to 5.0L could still be entered.
 It was also announced that the minimum production figure for the Group 4 sports cars would be reduced to 25 cars for 1969.
-With larger engines than the prototypes, the Group 4 cars were now in contention for outright race wins.
-The Ford GT40 was the winner at Le Mans in both 1968 and 1969.
+With larger engines than the sophisticated prototypes, the simpler and mostly older Group 4 cars were now in contention for outright race wins.
+An updated old Ford GT40 Mk.I chassis was the winner at Le Mans in both 1968 and 1969.
 Porsche began work on a production run of 25 cars for the Porsche 917.
-Ferrari, with some financial help from Fiat, produced the similar Ferrari 512.
+Ferrari, with some financial help from Fiat, produced the similar Ferrari 512S.

-For the 1970 season, the Group 4 Sports car category was renamed and became Group 5 Sports Cars and Group 4 designation was applied to a new Special Grand Touring category.
+For the 1970 season, the Group 4 Sports car category was renamed and became Group 5 Sports Cars, and Group 4 designation was applied to a new Special Grand Touring category.
 The new Group 4 was contested by production based cars such as the Ferrari 365 GTB/4 Daytona, Porsche 911 Carrera RS and the De Tomaso Pantera.

 The Group 4 GT category was replaced by a new Group B GT class for 1983.

 Rallying

 The Group 4 regulations were also used as the basis for the World Rally Championships until they were replaced by the Group B regulations.
-In mid 1970s to early 1980s rallying, it was necessary to produce 400 identical cars for homologation as a Group 4 rally car.
+In the mid-1970s to early 1980s rallying, it was necessary to produce 400 identical cars for homologation as a Group 4 rally car.
 Notable cars included the Ford Escort RS1800, Fiat 131 Abarth, Lancia Stratos HF and the Audi Quattro.